HaarigerHarald/omxiv/README.md

 ## Building

-You will need the development header for libjpeg, libpng and libtiff (Debian: libjpeg8-dev, libpng12-dev, libtiff4-dev).
+You will need the development header for libjpeg and libpng (Debian: libjpeg8-dev, libpng12-dev).
 Then build it on the Pi with:

     make ilclient
     make